 Now that you have paid your deposit, there are a few tasks you must complete before starting your Full-time MBA journey in September.

-- Email a scanned passport / portrait photo to the Full-time MBA Course Officer, so we can produce your access/ID cards.
+- Email a scanned passport / portrait photo to the Full-time MBA Course Officer, so we can produce your access/ID cards and update your Moodle profile.
 This must be a JPEG file saved with the title as your full name.

 - Email any dietary requirements to the Full-time MBA Course Officer (as there are several catered receptions and other events as part of the MBA).

 - Register as a student - details will be sent by City, University of London in Mid-August.

 - Complete your entry for the Talent Book (below).